AltSchool/django-allauth/docs/configuration.rst

   More information can be found at `MySQL's documentation on converting between 3-byte and 4-byte Unicode character sets
   <https://dev.mysql.com/doc/refman/5.5/en/charset-unicode-conversion.html>`_.

+ACCOUNT_MAX_EMAIL_ADDRESSES(=None)
+  The maximum amount of email addresses a user can associate to his account.
+It is safe to change this setting for an already running project -- it will not negatively affect users that already exceed the allowed amount.
+Note that if you set the maximum to 1, users will not be able to change their email address as they are unable to add the new address, followed by removing the old address.

 ACCOUNT_FORMS (={})
   Used to override forms, for example: